bphan23/note-taker/backend/README.md

 - A browser security rule
 - When a website tries to get dtaa from another website, like your frontend calling an API on a different domain, the browser might block it for security reasons

+# deployment model

+- both frontend and backend will be on one domain